chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 * Once your PR is ready, you'll need to request a review.
 If you know who you'd like to review it, @ mention them in a comment on the PR and ask them to have a look.
 If you don't know their GitHub id, you can find them in the chat room or send them an email.
-If you don't know who should review the change, send an email to the chapel-developers_ list requesting a review and linking to the PR.
-Such an email should have a subject line starting with `[PR]`.
+If you don't know who should review the change, post to the `Chapel Developers`_ Discourse topic requesting a review and linking to the PR.
+By convention, such topics often use a `[PR]` prefix in their titles.

   Note: Ideally, someone should volunteer to review your pull request within a day or two.
 If this doesn't happen, feel free to make some noise.
 Ideally the